Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 SOYBEANS:

-Soybean futures are 1 to 3 cents higher at midday with meal leading the
+Soybean futures are 2 to 3 cents lower with product action softening during

 WHEAT: